Overview

 • Medications changed by the liver (Cytochrome P450 2D6 (CYP2D6) substrates) interacts with ROOIBOS

 Some medications are changed and broken down by the liver.
-Rooibos might decrease how quickly the liver breaks down some medications.
-Taking rooibos along with some medications that are changed by the liver can increase the effects and side effects of your medication.
-Before taking rooibos, talk to your healthcare provider if you take any medications that are changed by the liver.
+Rooibos might change how quickly the liver breaks down these medications.
+This could change the effects and side effects of these medications.

 • Medications changed by the liver (Cytochrome P450 3A4 (CYP3A4) substrates) interacts with ROOIBOS